wgmo/graphtik/docs/source/plotting.rst

    Specifically the "interesting" options are these:

    .. rst:directive:option:: graphvar: (string, optional) varname
       :type: `str`

       the variable name containing what to render, which it can be:

       - an instance of :class:`.Plottable` (such as :class:`.NetworkOperation`,
          :class:`.Network`, :class:`.ExecutionPlan` or :class:`.Solution`);

       - an already plotted |pydot.Dot|_ instance, ie, the result of a :meth:`.plot()` call

       If missing, it renders the last variable in the doctest code assigned with the above types.

    .. rst:directive:option:: graph-format: png | svg | svgz | pdf | `None`
       :type: choice, default: `None`

       if `None`, format decided according to active builder, roughly:
          - "html"-like: svg
          - "latex": pdf

       Note that SVGs support zooming, tooltips & URL links, while PNGs support image maps for linkable areas.

    .. rst:directive:option:: zoomable: <empty>, (true, 1, yes, on) | (false, 0, no, off)
       :type: `bool`

       Enable/disable interactive pan+zoom of SVGs;
       if missing/empty, :confval:`graphtik_zoomable` assumed.

    .. rst:directive:option:: zoomable-opts: <empty>, (true, 1, yes, on) | (false, 0, no, off)
       :type: `str`

       A JS-object with `the options <https://github.com/ariutta/svg-pan-zoom#how-to-use>`_
       for the interactive zoom+pan pf SVGs.
       If missing, :confval:`graphtik_zoomable_options` assumed.
       Specify ``{}`` explicitly to force library's default options.

+   .. rst:directive:option:: name: link target id
+      :type: `str`

+      Make this netop a hyperlink target identified by this name.
+      If :name: given and no :caption: given, one is created out of this, to act as a permalink.

    .. rst:directive:option:: caption: figure's caption
       :type: `str`

-         If given, it is used instead of rendered object's string representation.
+      Text to put underneath the netop.

    .. rst:directive:option:: alt
       :type: `str`